Exploiting %0A Injection for XSS on Samsung

 Trying a Simple Injection

-To test the system’s response to special characters, I first tried injecting a quote ("
+To test the system’s response to special characters, I first tried injecting a quote (") into the campus_id parameter.

 Request: